Queen Mary 2 Ship Review

 The gracious old-world QM2 is considered the only real ocean liner built since Cunard’s QE2 debuted in 1969, with antiques, memorabilia and artwork reflecting this legacy.
 QM2’s long and lovely black and red hull and her razor-sharp prow able to slice through open-ocean waves are a sight to behold in this age of boxy white behemoths.

 In late 2011, QM2 underwent a major refurbishment that refreshed her staterooms and public areas, offering new color schemes and redesigned spaces like the popular Golden Lion Pub.
+In 2016, she underwent her largest transformation to-date, adding new solo staterooms, new lounges and updated dining venues, and refreshing all staterooms and public spaces from stem-to-stern.

 See our June 2016 report from the shipyard, Queen Mary 2 Remastered: A Makeover Fit For A Queen